-Assume we have N different resource requests/RESV messages arriving at an ingress edge device, where different is meant with respect to the level of QoS requested.
+Assume we have N different resource requests/RESV messages arriving at the ingress edge device.

-Suppose the receivers are ordered by the size of their QoS request (if that is reasonably possible, e.g. by regarding only their bandwidth requirements) and denote them from r_1 to r_N , i.e., r_1 is the highest and r_N the lowest request.
-That means if we define $q(r_i)$ as QoS requested by receiver r_i then it applies that $\forall i,j$ with i < j: $q(r_i) > q(r_i)$.
+Suppose the receivers are ordered by the size of their QoS request (if that is reasonably possible, e.g. by regarding only their bandwidth requirements) and denote them from 1 to N, i.e., 1 is the highest and N the lowest request.

-Call R the set of all receivers, $R = \{r_1, ..., r_N\}$.
+Call R the set of all receivers, $R = \{1, ..., N\}$.